Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Operate within structured enterprise support processes.
+- Operate within structured enterprise support processes, service levels and escalation expectations.

 Outcomes

-- Built cross-platform enterprise support discipline.
+- Built cross-platform enterprise support discipline across banking and managed-service environments.

 Technologies and operating model